With its format now in the Olympics, Avon’s Aug. 4 Major League Triathlon event will be a big showcase of talent

 Major League Triathlon, an upstart league that formed as an experimental effort to bring a more spectator-friendly version of triathlon racing to the U.S., is now the main showcase of a new Olympic sport.

 The International Olympic Committee announced last year that the super sprint mixed team relay format — a 300-meter swim, 9-kilometer bike and 2-kilometer run — will be an event at the 2020 Olympics in Tokyo.
-The announcement came as the new Major League Triathlon four-event series was about to kick off, using that very same format.
-The teams were already set for that season, with O'Neill a member of the Colorado Peaks, so the news didn't shake up Major League Triathlon's debut year too much.
+The announcement came as the new Major League Triathlon four-event series was about to kick off its second season, using that very same format.
+The teams were already set for that season, with O'Neill a member of the Colorado Peaks, so the news didn't shake things up much.

 Heading into this season, though, O'Neill said he could feel a new energy surrounding the sport.